Disk image: Background

 Disk images were originally (in the late 1960s) used for backup and disk cloning of mainframe disk media.
-The early ones were as small as 5 megabytes and as large as 330 megabytes, and the copy medium was magnetic tape, which ran as large as 200 megabytes per reel.
+Early ones were as small as 5 megabytes and as large as 330 megabytes, and the copy medium was magnetic tape, which ran as large as 200 megabytes per reel.
 Disk images became much more popular when floppy disk media became popular, where replication or storage of an exact structure was necessary and efficient, especially in the case of copy protected floppy disks.

 Disk image creation is called disk imaging and is often time consuming, even with a fast computer, because the entire disk must be copied.
 Typically, disk imaging requires a third party disk imaging program or backup software.
 The software required varies according to the type of disk image that needs to be created.
 For example, RawWrite and WinImage create floppy disk image files for MS-DOS and Microsoft Windows.
 In Unix or similar systems the dd program can be used to create raw disk images.
 Apple Disk Copy can be used on Classic Mac OS and macOS systems to create and write disk image files.

 Authoring software for CDs/DVDs such as Nero Burning ROM can generate and load disk images for optical media.
 A virtual disk writer or virtual burner is a computer program that emulates an actual disc authoring device such as a CD writer or DVD writer.
 Instead of writing data to an actual disc, it creates a virtual disk image.
 A virtual burner, by definition, appears as a disc drive in the system with writing capabilities (as opposed to conventional disc authoring programs that can create virtual disk images), thus allowing software that can burn discs to create virtual discs.